Magnon influence on the superconducting density of states in superconductor$-$ferromagnetic-insulator bilayers: System and formalism

 $\hat H_{ex}$ accounts for the exchange interaction between S and FI:

-where $\bm \rho$ is a two-dimensional radius-vector at the interface plane, $\bm S_{FI}$ and $\bm s_e$ are the spin density operators in the FI and S, respectively. $J$ is the interface exchange constant.
-By performing the Holstein-Primakoff transformation to the second order in the magnonic operators in Eq.~(\ref{eq:ham_coupling}) one obtains
+where $\bm \rho$ is a two-dimensional radius vector at the interface plane, and $\bm S_{FI}$ and $\bm s_e$ are the spin density operators in the FI and S, respectively. $J$ is the interface exchange constant.
+By performing the Holstein-Primakoff transformation \cite{Kittel,HP1940,Kamra2016} to the second order in the magnonic operators in Eq.~(\ref{eq:ham_coupling}), one obtains

 with